conan-io/docs/reference/commands/config.rst

 - They cannot contain ``requires`` to other packages
 - The configuration packages are created with ``conan create`` and ``conan export-pkg`` as other packages, and uploaded to the servers with ``conan upload``

-To install configuration from a Conan configuration package, it is possible:
+To install a configuration from a Conan configuration package, it is possible:

 - To generate a lockfile file with ``--lockfile-out``.
 This lockfile file can be passed to ``conan config install-pkg --lockfile`` (it will automatically loaded it if is named ``conan.lock`` and found in the current directory) in the future to guarantee the same exact version.
 - Version ranges can be used ``conan config install-pkg "myconf/[>=1.0 <2]"`` is correct, and it will install the latest one in that range.